 The large majority of persons with SAD experience much shame as well as anxiety, often causing depression.
-Social anxiety is more than a phobia, as it is based on negative beliefs about self, and perfectionistic beliefs about others' expectations.
+Social anxiety is more than a phobia, as it is based on negative beliefs and images about ourselves and how others react to us, and perfectionistic beliefs about others' expectations of us.
 Core belief change work is therefore necessary.
 Exposure therapy alone is less effective.